Why Do I Smoke More When I Drink Alcohol?

 In habit-loop terms, the first beer may be the cue.
 The craving is the body leaning toward nicotine.
 The routine is stepping onto the patio.
 The reward is the quick nicotine hit and social relief.
 After enough repetitions, the weekend bar or after-dinner drink can start the loop before you consciously choose anything.

 Alcohol also reduces inhibition.
 In plain language, the part of you that planned to quit gets quieter after drinks.
 Nicotine then adds reward reinforcement, which teaches the brain to remember the pairing.
-A review in Alcohol Research: Current Reviews describes alcohol-tobacco interactions as important during relapse and abstinence attempts source.
+A review in Alcohol Research: Current Reviews describes alcohol-tobacco interactions as important during relapse and abstinence attempts the NIH.

 Clinicians typically recommend identifying triggers and building a relapse-prevention plan, especially when alcohol has been part of past smoking lapses.